 “The Department of Labor grant provides a tremendous boost to the expansion of aerospace training at Renton Technical College,” Steve Hanson, president of RTC, told the Reporter.
 “As a result of this funding, RTC is now positioned to meet the rapidly growing need for skilled workers in the aerospace industry.”

-The primary areas of focus for the federal grant, at Renton and other schools across the state, will include the following critical areas, according to a press release at Avionics Intelligence
+The primary areas of focus for the federal grant, at Renton and other schools across the state, will include the following critical areas, according to a press release at Avionics Intelligence:

 - Aircraft Maintenance

-· Aircraft Assembly
+- Aircraft Assembly

-· Advanced Manufacturing
+- Advanced Manufacturing

 - AS9100 Training

-“To continue to lead the world in aviation, Washingtonians need the most up to date knowledge and training,” Representative Jay Inslee (WA-01) stated in the press release.
+“To continue to lead the world in aviation, Washingtonians need the most up-to-date knowledge and training,” Representative Jay Inslee (WA-01) stated in the press release.
 “Our economic future is reliant on having the skilled workforce that will continue to provide the world with the best planes at the best price.
 This grant is just one investment in that economic future.”

 State Funding Offered to 13 Washington Schools

-Renton Technical College is not the only school benefiting from additional funding for their aerospace program.
+Renton Technical College is not the only school benefiting from additional funding for its aerospace program.
 On a state level, $1.58 million will be awarded to 13 more Washington community colleges as part of the Governor’s Investment in Aerospace (GIA).
-These grants were also designed to assist community and technical colleges across Washington provide much needed training in the aerospace industry, according to a report at the Auburn Reporter.
+These grants were also designed to assist community and technical colleges across Washington provide much-needed training in the aerospace industry, according to a report at the Auburn Reporter.
 The funding will come from a combination of Workforce Investment Act funds and state aerospace training funds.

 Workforce Investment Act (WIA) funds are distributed at the discretion of Governor Chris Gregoire for the state of Washington.
 In response to the availability of these funds, community and technical colleges across the state came together in a collaboration known as the Aerospace Consortium for Employment, or ACE.
 The primary mission of the collaboration is to provide urgent workforce training for the aerospace industry with short-term training in a wide range of related jobs, including:

-· Precision machining
+- Precision machining

-· Machine maintenance
+- Machine maintenance

-· Fiber optics
+- Fiber optics

-· Quality assurance and inspection
+- Quality assurance and inspection

 With these positions covered through community college training programs, the aerospace industry will be able to grow throughout the state of Washington unhindered.
 This is especially important with a recent announcement from Boeing about their recent winning bid to build the next generation air refueling tanker for the United States Air Force.